AR as an Evaluation Playground: Bridging Metrics and Visual Perception of Computer Vision Models: Design

-To achieve our application-focused, perception-centered evaluation goal, \sysname provides evaluation feature beyond traditional dataset-based quantitative metrics and provide a novel application-driven AR-based evaluation, we design three different AR tasks that researchers can plug their CV models into.
-Figure~\ref{fig:workflow} middle part shows an example of these three supported AR tasks by using a depth estimation model.
+To bridge the gap between benchmark performance and real-world usefulness and address \S\ref{sec:perceptionGap}, \sysname goes beyond traditional dataset-based metrics and introduces \emph{application-driven, perception-centered evaluation}.
+Specifically, we implement three interactive AR tasks that allow researchers to test their CV models, such as depth or lighting estimation, within realistic rendering contexts.
+These tasks are designed to expose perceptual failures that standard metrics may miss, such as object misplacement, incorrect occlusions, or lighting artifacts.
+As shown in the center of Fig.~\ref{fig:workflow}, researchers can use their model in multiple AR tasks to evaluate performance in settings that reflect real AR use cases.

 \para{Object Rendering.} The first task is virtual object placement and rendering using the model prediction.
 Object placement is a common feature in many AR applications, like furniture shopping, and often requires the cooperation of multiple types of CV models~\cite{Yi2020-na}.
-This task will help the researcher to evaluate models such as depth estimation~\cite{https://doi.org/10.48550/arxiv.2302.12288, depth_anything_v2, depth_anything_v1, Ganj_2025_WACV}, lighting estimation\cite{xihe_mobisys2021, wang2022stylelight, Phongthawee2023DiffusionLight}, tracking\cite{zhang2015visual}, and etc. \sysname allows the user place the virtual object with different configurations, e.g., world position, distance to the camera, lighting conditions, and scales.
+This task helps researchers evaluate models such as depth estimation~\cite{https://doi.org/10.48550/arxiv.2302.12288, depth_anything_v2, depth_anything_v1, Ganj_2025_WACV}, lighting estimation~\cite{xihe_mobisys2021, wang2022stylelight, Phongthawee2023DiffusionLight}, tracking\cite{zhang2015visual}, etc. \sysname allows the user to place the virtual object with different configurations, e.g., world position, distance to the camera, lighting conditions, and scales.

 By adjusting these parameters, users can quickly assess how different model choices affect visual alignment and realism.
-Figure~\ref{fig:depth_casestudy_screenshot} shows a screenshot of \sysname UI of object placement and rendering task of a captured scene with three depth estimation models (original, DepthAnything, and Zoedepth).
+Fig.~\ref{fig:depth_casestudy_screenshot} shows a screenshot of \sysname UI of object placement and rendering task of a captured scene with three depth estimation models (original, DepthAnything, and Zoedepth).